bobbycomet/Appify/README.md

 ---

-USE 2.1.4 DO NOT USE 2.1.3.
-Version 2.1.3 was removed from Opendesktop and other affiliated sites (kept in GitHub for further review as to what went wrong).
-It caused a black screen due to race conditions and a few other bugs in the audio feature.
-It was removed in 2.1.4, and some other bug fixes were added.
+>**Note:** Version 2.1.3 was withdrawn due to a race condition causing a black screen in some setups.
+This was fixed in 2.1.4 along with additional stability improvements.

 ## Why Does This Exist?